 Removing problem trees and limbs may seem straightforward, but it requires precise handling to make sure the limbs stay balanced and it doesn’t topple over in the wrong direction.

-Call B & R Tree Services on (07) 3264 6398 or fill out our online enquiry form for a free quote on tree services including evaluation, removal, stump grinding, pruning, hedge trimming and palm tree cleaning today.
+Call B & R Tree Services on (07) 3264 6398 or fill out our online enquiry form for a free quote on tree services including evaluation, removal, stump grinding, pruning, and palm tree cleaning today.